Expulsion of a foreigner from France

 Exceptions exist for certain categories of nationals, who may benefit from relative protection.

 Your private and family ties in France or your state of health may prevent you from being deported.
-But your private and family ties in France, or your state of health, do not fully protect you from expulsion.
+But your private and family ties in France or your medical condition do not fully protect you from expulsion.
 It's still possible, and it's proportionate to the threat you represent.

 Répondez aux questions successives et les réponses s’afficheront automatiquement

-- Acts of deliberate incitement to discrimination, hatred or violence against a person or group of persons
+• Acts of deliberate provocation to discrimination, hatred or violence against 1 person or group of persons

 General case